 The huayno ‘Valicha’ is one of the most emblematic Peruvian songs.
 Peruvians at home and overseas perform this indigenous theme to celebrate our heritage.
-Asked for their most quintessential songs, most Peruvians would list ‘Valicha’, along with ‘El Condor Pasa’, as themes which may easily replace the Peruvian National Anthem.
+Asked for their most quintessential songs, most Peruvians would list ‘Valicha’, along with ‘El Condor Pasa’, as themes that may easily replace the Peruvian National Anthem.

-Social Segregation In Andean Towns
+Segregation in Andean Towns

 The Acopia district lies sixty miles away from Cuzco, the former capital of the Inca Empire.
 Located in the heart of the mountain range, ‘Acopia’ is relatively small compared with other towns.
-Having a few thousand residents, the Acopian economy relies on agriculture and cattle raising.
-This peculiar love story unfolded in this valley, a jurisdiction where thousands of Quechua peasants worked for a few Acopian landowners.
+With a few thousand residents, the Acopian economy relies on agriculture and cattle raising.
+This peculiar love story unfolded in this valley, a jurisdiction where Quechua peasants worked for a few Acopian landowners.
 This system of inequality was hard to break.
 Family landowners (Terratenientes) married among themselves, thus keeping Quechuas in poverty for various generations.
 This rigid cycle of coercion, widespread in most Andean jurisdictions, experienced the first signs of weakening on February 14, 1912.
-On this day, a peasant woman from Acopia gave birth to a baby girl: Valeriana Huillca Condori.
+On this day, a peasant woman from Acopia gave birth to a girl: Valeriana Huillca Condori.

-The Hurtado family also had a child, a few years older than Valeriana.
+The Hurtado family also had a child, a bit older than Valeriana.
 His name was Miguel Angel.
 Raised by a family of landowners, the boy had a comfortable life.
-However, Miguel Angel never spent much time in the household.
-For lack of schools in Acopia, he was sent away to Sicuani, and then Cuzco, to complete his education.
+Miguel Angel never spent much time in the household.
+Due to the lack of schools in Acopia, he was sent away to Sicuani, and then Cuzco, to complete his education.

 Miguel Angel and Valeriana Fall in Love

-The Painful Separation and the Composition of ‘Valicha’
+The Composition of Valicha

 Valeriana was disappointed.
 The poor girl had to find a job in several Cuzco eateries (picanterias).
-She probably spent many nights crying, thinking about Miguel Angel.
-But this is only a speculation.
-What is clear is that, abandoned in Cuzco, Valeriana understood her romance with Miguel Angel was unfeasible.
+She probably spent many lonely nights, thinking about Miguel Angel.
+But this is only speculation.
+What is clear is that, while living in Cuzco, Valeriana understood her romance with Miguel Angel was unfeasible.

 Valicha lisa p’asñawan / niñachay deveras / maypiñas tupanki / Qosqo uraytañamas / niñachay deveras / maqt’ata suwashian…” “…Qosqoman chayaruspari / niñachay deveras / imatas ruwanka / Ajha wasikunapis / niñachay deveras / sarata kutanqa…”